Cara Gardner Morey

-Cara Morey (née Gardner; born July 31, 1978) is a Canadian ice hockey coach and former player, who is the general manager of the Vancouver Goldeneyes team.
+Cara Morey (née Gardner; born July 31, 1978) is a Canadian ice hockey coach and former player, who is the head coach of the Vancouver Goldeneyes of the Professional Women's Hockey League.
 From 2017 to 2025, she served as the head coach of Princeton University's women's team, the Tigers.

 She was an assistant coach of the Canada women's national under-18 team for the 2016–17 season.
 Before the appointment, she won gold as an assistant coach with Canada's national women's development team at the 2015 Nations Cup.

 Playing career

 Raised in Hensall, Ontario, Morey was a gold medalist with Canada's Under-22 team at the 2000 Nations Cup, contested in Füssen, Germany.
 As a player for the Brown Bears women's ice hockey and field hockey programs, Morey won the Ivy League Rookie of the Year Award for field hockey in 1999.
 As a field hockey competitor, she led the team in both goals (15) and points (38) during the 2000 season.
 In addition, she earned Second Team Regional All-American recognition for her efforts in the 2000 season.
 As of 2015, Morey ranked fifth all-time in goals (27) and sixth overall in points (66) among Brown Bears field hockey competitors.

 In her final ice hockey season with the Brown Bears, she registered 12 points (six goals, six assists) in 28 games played, including three power-play goals and one game-winning goal.
 During her time as a member of the ice hockey team, the Bears qualified for three AWCHA National Championship Tournaments.

 Upon graduation, she played two seasons in the original NWHL, spending her first season with the Montreal Wingstar and her second season with the Brampton Thunder.

 Her playing career was disrupted in 2003 due to a snowmobiling accident, in which she broke a femur.